Professor Shaun D Pattinson, LLB, MA, PhD, FRSA

 (email at firstname.lastname@example.org)

 Shaun Pattinson is Professor of Medical Law and Ethics.
 He joined the Law School as Reader in Law in 2006 and was previously Lecturer (2000-2005) and Senior Lecturer (2005-2006) at the University of Sheffield.
 Shaun has been the founding Director of Durham CELLS (Centre for Ethics and Law in the Life Sciences) since December 2011.
-He has been a visiting scholar at the universities of Helsinki (2004) and Maastricht (2012), and currently holds the position of visiting Associate Professor in the Faculty of Health, Medicine and Life Sciences, Maastricht University.
+He has been a visiting scholar at the universities of Helsinki (2004) and Maastricht (2012 to present).

 Shaun has a law degree from the University of Hull, and a Master's degree (in Biotechnological Law and Ethics) and Ph.D from the University of Sheffield.

 Shaun's research interests are primarily in the area of medical law and ethics.
 His principal publications are Influencing Traits Before Birth (2002) and Medical Law and Ethics (3rd ed, 2011).
 The second edition of Medical Law and Ethics was awarded the 2010 Minty Medico-Legal Society Prize for best medico-legal book.